 You don’t have to be a teacher on Teachable to sign up for their affiliate program.
 They offer 30% commission on courses sold.

 Bonus: If someone signs up for a course that requires a monthly payment, you receive a monthly commission!

 While some affiliates might be freaking out over the loss of an income stream, you should be gearing up to increase your affiliate commissions.

-Once you start looking around you will be amazed at the affiliate opportunities out there for mommy (and other) bloggers.
+Once you start looking around you will be amazed at the affiliate programs for bloggers out there.

 You don’t have to solely rely on measly affiliate commissions from shopping networks.

 Write some posts and start promoting some of these affiliates.

 Over to you – are an affiliate for any one of these programs?